-The MC68331, a highly-integrated 32-bit microcontroller, combines high-performance data manipulation capabilities with powerful peripheral subsystems.
+The MC68332, a highly-integrated 32-bit microcontroller, combines high-performance data manipulation capabilities with powerful peripheral subsystems.
 The MCU is built up from standard modules that interface through a common intermodule bus (IMB).
 Standardization facilitates rapid development of devices tailored for specific applications.

-The MCU incorporates a 32-bit CPU (CPU32), a system integration module (SIM), a general-purpose timer (GPT), and a gueued serial module (QSM).
+The MCU incorporates a 32-bit CPU (CPU32), a system integration module (SIM), a time processor unit (TPU), a queued serial module (QSM), and a 2-Kbyte static RAM module with TPU emulation capability (TPURAM).

 The MCU can either synthesize an internal clock signal from an external reference or use an external clock input directly.
 Operation with a 32.768-kHz reference frequency is standard.
 The maximum system clock speed is 20.97 MHz.
-Because MCU operation is fully static, register and memory contents are not affected by a loss of clock.
+System hardware and software allow changes in clock rate during operation.
+Because MCU operation is fully static, register and memory contents are not affected by clock rate changes.